Sex Therapy in Nanaimo

 - how past experience continues to influence the present

 Sexual material requires careful attention and containment.
-We work with it through presence and understanding rather than judgment.
+We work with it through understanding rather than judgment.

-Therapy can help lower the pressure of performance anxiety so the natural intelligence of the body can emerge.
+Therapy can help lower the pressure of performance anxiety so the body can respond more naturally.

 ∴